How Your LLC Will Be Taxed

-You may also need to pay insurance for any employees, like employee compensation insurance or unemployment tax.
-There will also be other requirements you have for employees.
+You may also need to pay insurance for any employees, such as employee compensation insurance or unemployment tax.

-Other Taxes and Duties for Your Washington DC LLC
+Other Taxes and Duties for Your LLC

-Depending on the industry you are in, your Washington DC LLC may be liable for certain other taxes and duties.
-For example, if you sell gasoline you may need to pay a tax on any fuel you sell.
-Likewise, if you import or export goods you may need to pay certain duties.
-Speak to your accountant about any other taxes you may need to withhold or pay.
+Depending on your industry, you may be liable for certain other taxes and duties.
+For example, if you sell gasoline, you may need to pay a tax on any fuel you sell.
+Likewise, if you import or export goods, you may need to pay certain duties.

-Estimated Taxes for Your Washington DC LLC
+Estimated Taxes for Your LLC

-Most LLCs will pay estimated taxes four times a year.
-Speak to your accountant for more information.
+Most LLCs will pay estimated taxes on a quarterly basis.
+Learn more on the IRS website, and speak to your accountant for more information.

 FAQs on Washington DC Business Taxes

-Yes, Washington DC does have a general income tax.
-You can find more information above.
+No, Washington DC does not have a franchise tax.